1 year full-time,

 The MA in Global Social Policy is based around a combination of social policy analysis and research training modules.
 In the autumn term you'll get a broad introduction to relevant social policy theories, analysis and methods.
 In the spring and summer terms you'll undertake specialised analysis of global social policy themes and issues.

 After this you'll have an opportunity to undertake a relevant research placement that will help inform your own research project.
-You'll then produce a dissertation under the guidance of your individual supervisor.
+In the placement you will have the opportunity to put the research skills that you have learnt on the course into practice in a real world situation.
+You'll then produce a dissertation under the guidance of your individual supervisor

 Most people study for full-time for 12 months, but part-time study over 24 months is also available.